-Subsea Pumped Hydroelectric Energy Storage
+Subsea Pumped Storage Hydropower

-Introducing Sperra Subsea Pumped Hydro Storage
+Introducing Sperra’s Subsea Pumped Storage Hydropower

 How does it work?

-Subsea Pumped Hydroelectric Energy Storage operates by moving water in and out of large concrete spheres on the ocean floor to store and release energy as needed.
-It can be set up independently along coastlines or alongside offshore wind plants for cost savings and additional revenue opportunities.
+SPSH operates by moving water in and out of large concrete spheres on the ocean floor to store and release energy as needed.
+It can be set up independently along coastlines or alongside offshore wind plants for cost savings and additional revenue opportunities.Â

 This approach facilitates cost-effective subsea LDES through innovations such as our patented multi-sphere “pod” design, localized manufacturing using automated 3D concrete printing, and integration with offshore renewable energy plants to share infrastructure and reduce costs.